Mouse DPI Analyzer

 Your mouse DPI label is just a number on a box.
-This free DPI checker online gives you the actual DPI your sensor delivers so that you can build your setup on real data, not manufacturer claims.
-Run your mouse DPI test now, directly in your browser, with no installs and no guesswork.
+This free mouse dpi test gives you the actual dots per inch your sensor delivers based on real physical movement, so you can build your setup on real data, not manufacturer claims.
+Use this dpi tester now, directly in your browser, with no installs and no guesswork — real time results, every time you move your mouse.

 Ready to check your mouse DPI